trizen/sidef-book/sidef_interpreter/compilation.md

 # Compilation

-Sidef scripts can be compiled into stand-alone Perl programs, using the `-c` command-line option:
+A Sidef script can be compiled to a stand-alone Perl program using the `-c` command-line option:

 ```shell
 $ sidef -o out.pl -c script.sf
 ```

-The above command will compile the Sidef file `script.sf` into the Perl script `out.pl`, which is a fully portable, stand-alone Perl program.
+The above command will compile the file `script.sf` into the Perl script `out.pl`, which is a fully portable, stand-alone Perl program.